Kirillov's conjecture on Hecke-Grothendieck polynomials: Applications and Kirillov's conjectures

+There is one Boltzmann weight with a negative coefficient, but the corresponding vertex is prohibited from occurring in an admissible state of the lattice model by our choice of boundary conditions.
+Thus, all Boltzmann weights are effectively non-negative, and so the coefficients of the partition functions $\widetilde{\mathfrak{S}}_w$ are as well. \end{proof}

-The above arguments use the fact that when $\gamma = 0$, every admissible state consists only of vertices whose adjacent vertical edges are labeled by the empty set or by singleton sets.
-Said another way, each vertical edge is decorated with at most one color.
-Upon taking $\gamma$ to be arbitrary, the labels which may be assigned to the vertical edges of the grid are subsets of distinct colors.
-As noted in the Introduction, there is a corresponding increase in complexity of the Boltzmann weights when allowing for non-zero $\gamma$ values.
-The Boltzmann weights of the vertices are polynomials in $\mathbb{N}[\alpha, \beta][x_1, \ldots, x_n]$ when $\gamma = 0$, but $\gamma \neq 0$ allows for phenomena such as the occurrence of negative signs and the complete homogeneous symmetric functions in $\beta$ and $\alpha$ of arbitrary degree.
+As noted in the Introduction, there is a corresponding increase in complexity of the Boltzmann weights when vertical edges are decorated with multiple colors, as it allows for phenomena such as the occurrence of negative signs and the complete homogeneous symmetric functions in $\alpha$ and $\beta$ of arbitrary degree.
 Thus positivity results based on our lattice models are especially interesting in the case $\gamma \ne 0$.
-We present one such example now.
+We present another such example now.